Work-From-Home Job Alert! Enterprise is Hiring Reps in These 7 States

 Customer service representatives and reservation sales representatives have similar responsibilities.

 You’ll work with Enterprise customers to answer questions about reservations, products, services and solutions.
-For the angry customers, you’ll need to be able to work through issues in a “tactful manner.”
+For the angry customers, you’ll need to be able to work through issues with a “courteous and pleasant demeanor.”

-You’ll be in your home, which is awesome, but you should settle in and get comfy because Enterprise says you’ll be given repetitive work tasks.
+You’ll be in your home, which is awesome, but you shouldn’t settle in and get comfy because Enterprise says you’ll be given repetitive work tasks on your assigned shift.
 You also can’t simply decide to sleep in one day — attendance and punctuality is key.

 Speaking of pay, it starts at $12.50/hour — plus the opportunity to earn commission based on performance.
 Enterprise also has some awesome benefits, so make sure to ask about them.

 Your 40-hour schedule depends on need and could require you to work morning, afternoon and even evening start times.
 You’ll also will give up some weekends (unless there’s a religious holiday).

 You must be authorized to work in the U.S. and be at least 18 years old.

 You also need some experience: at least one year in the customer service industry.